Fernando Juárez

-Fernando Ezequiel Juárez (born 23 August 1998) is an Argentine professional footballer who plays as a midfielder for Maltese club, Floriana, on loan from Argentine Primera División side Talleres de Córdoba.
+Fernando Ezequiel Juárez (born 23 August 1998) is an Argentine professional footballer who plays as a midfielder for Central Córdoba SdE, on loan from Platense.

 Career

 Juárez signed for Talleres in 2010.
 He first appeared in the Talleres first-team squad during the 2016 Primera B Nacional campaign, making his professional debut on 12 February in a 2–1 victory over Villa Dálmine.
 It was the first of six appearances in 2016, a season which ended with promotion to the Argentine Primera División.
 In 2018, Juárez represented the club's U20 team at the 2018 U-20 Copa Libertadores in Uruguay.